-Musician bios are deceptively difficult to write.
-Your band bio is your way of introducing yourself to both fans and music industry types, and you need to strike the right balance between providing useful information and going into so much detail no one makes it past the first paragraph.
-Learn how to put together a band bio that does the job and leaves people interested in learning more about you.
+Musician biographies are deceptively difficult to write.
+Your band biography is your way of introducing yourself to both fans and music industry types.
+You need to strike the right balance between providing useful information and going into so much detail no one makes it past the first paragraph.

 Pick an Approach